johndpope/chemgen-next/README.md

 And open `localhost:4200` in a browser.
 This will show you the angular interface.

-### Detailed - Bring up the server side dev environment
+### Detailed - Bring up the server side dev environment and troubleshooting job queues

 The dev servers do not have any experimental data, only the configurations.
 In order to load experimental data you will need to process 1 or more screens. take a look at the jobs/processQueues.js script to see some options for searching for workflow configurations.